dakotafabrodev/node-ts/README.md

 - There are two routes that I would love to build (and probably will in the future just for my own learning and curiosity's sake...) that would allow a post that is resolved as inappropriate would be removed from the main "post" collection and moved into a "removed" collection.
 This would act like a sort of archive.
 I did not prioritize this functionality because I figured a post that is inappropriate could get deleted instead of archived to 1) save costs in terms of data usage and 2) save memory/computing time in terms of staying lightweight by deleting posts that would be otherwise hidden instead of holding on to them.

 - Utilize Mongoose's static methods by adding methods that allow for more abstraction of db calls.
-I was able to use helper functions for these, but would like to learn how to implement them using Mongoose's static methods.
+I was able to use helper functions for these, but would like to learn how to implement them using Mongoose's static methods so I can use Mongoose to its fullest potential.

 ## Acknowledgements